mwheeler235/opensea-rest/README.md

 ### Modeling with Outliers Removed

-After removing outliers with Prices greater than 50 ETH, and tuning the model more, these are the prediction results:
+To drive down the Over-predicting, we can remove outliers with Prices greater than 50 ETH.
+Also, we can implement Early Stopping.
+These are the resulting prediction results:

 <img src="https://github.com/datavizhokie/opensea-rest/blob/main/img/xgb_outliers_removed_1he.png" width="250" height="200">